 These alcohol trivia resources link to alcohol trivia web pages full of fun trivia.
-Discover lots of trivia to share with your family and friends!
+Discover lots of trivia to share with family and friends!

 There is no worm in tequila.
 It’s in mezcal, a spirit beverage distilled from a different plant.
 And it’s not actually a worm, but a butterfly caterpillar.1